heiku-jiqu/github-blog/src/routes/blog/blogposts/post4.md

 The unit of measurement in the SVG coordinates is by default 1unit = 1px of the device's screen.
 However, since SVG is scalable, we can change the _viewbox_ attribute of `<svg>` to (automatically) map SVG's 1 unit to however big the screen size is.

 For example, defining a SVG canvas: `<svg viewBox="0 0 200 200">`.
 This translates to setting canvas top left corner to (0,0) and the canvas width and height to be 200.
-Say the canvas is displayed in a 1000px by 1000px screen, then 1 unit in SVG = 5 px on screen.
+Say the canvas is displayed in a 1000px by 1000px screen, then 1 unit in SVG = 5 pixels on screen.

 This is useful because you can fix the coordinates of the viewBox, allowing the SVG element sizes to be _relative_ to the viewBox you defined, letting it scale to any screen size.

 ### mapping data values to SVG unit values

 Now we need a way to map the values in our data to the SVG's coordinate system.
 For example, say our data consists of numbers from 0 to 10, and our SVG's coordinate system is defined as 0 to 200 pixels.
-We will need to map the 0 in our data to 0 pixel in SVG, and 5 in our data to 100 pixel in SVG, etc.
+We will need to map the 0 in our data to 0 pixels in SVG, and 5 in our data to 100 pixels in SVG, etc.

 To do this, `d3-scale` library has a lot of helper functions that can help us generate this mapping function.
 Specifically, `scaleLinear` helps returns a linearly interpolating function that maps values between our data and the SVG coordinate.